Skip to Content

 In Virginia waters, there were 19 shark attacks between 1900 and 2020.
 Four of these had fatal casualties.
 Additionally, some attacks were instigated.
 For instance, when a blacktip reef shark was revived from anesthesia, it bit the worker.

-Famous Cases of Shark Attack Victims
+Famous Shark Attack Cases

 virginia beach shark